Even if you’ve never been to Scotland, you’ve probably seen the Isle of Skye.

 My hosts were always hospitable and keen to tell me more about the area, not to mention the tea and cake …

-One day in particular – Flodigarry to The Storr – is a sizeable 17.5 miles / 28.5 km.
-So I experienced a few wet boots, got a little lost, and finished the day exhausted.
+On one challenging day in particular, I experienced a few wet boots, got a little lost, and finished the day exhausted.
 But that just made the completion of the trail all the more satisfying.
 I was proud to complete each day, and even prouder to finish the whole thing.

 James Fathers